 Caique Colors and Markings

 The markings of a caique are distinct.
 Rather than the hints of color here and there seen in many other parrots, caiques have more of a color-blocked look.
 Their heads, wings, bellies, and thighs tend to be a distinct color from other body parts with few gradients between the colors.
 This is why they're sometimes called the seven-color parrot.

-Black-headed caiques have mostly black heads with orange or yellow cheeks and a green streak under their eyes.
+Black-headed caiques have mostly blackheads with orange or yellow cheeks and a green streak under their eyes.
 Their wings and upper tailfeathers are a beautiful green and the thigh feathers and underneath the wings is a bright yellow.
-They have a beige to white abdomen with gray legs and a gray beak.
+They have a beige to the white abdomen with gray legs and a gray beak.

 White-bellied caiques have orange and yellow heads with green wings and tails.
 They too have yellow underneath the tail feathers and on the thighs.
 This bird gets its name from the white abdomen and sports pink legs and a horn-colored beak.

 In general, a caique would be a good choice for a family or person that wants to keep a pair of birds.
 They are not known for being especially friendly with other species but easily form bonds with humans who show them adequate love and attention.
 They can be quite affectionate and enjoy time playing with the human companion or just sitting with them.

 Caiques must be given plenty of play time, and must certainly be showered with lots of positive interaction.
 They are usually able to entertain themselves for short periods of time, making them a good choice for working bird owners.
 They are also relatively small, which makes them appealing to those who dwell in apartments and condominiums.